Treatment for PTSD

 John Bowlby working with an orphan child

-The war affected not only adults but also children like John Bowlby, who became later psychiatrist and psychoanalyst.
-At the outbreak of War II Bowlby at the age of seven was sent away to boarding school.
+The war affected not only adults but also children like John Bowlby, who became later a psychiatrist and psychoanalyst.
+At the outbreak of World War II, Bowlby, at the age of seven, was sent away to boarding school.
 Over this time, he barely saw his father.
 Bowlby’s childhood experiences influenced his later studies on child development.
-Bowlby’s research leading to his “attachment theory” became one of the most formative discoveries related to the child psychology.
-It was the “milestone” in the history of PTSD treatment.
+Bowlby’s research leading to his “attachment theory” became one of the most formative discoveries related to child psychology.

 The Attachment Theory

-Newborns develop strong bonds with their care takers, which reflects the child’s need for safety, security and protection.
-Such affectional bond is the crucial prerequisite for the formation of a sound child’s personality.
+Newborns develop strong bonds with their caretakers, which reflect the child’s need for safety, security, and protection.
+Such an affectionate bond is the crucial prerequisite for the formation of a sound child’s personality.
 It creates for the child the safe base from which it can explore the world.

-Bowlby’s attachment theory holds that children instinctively attach themselves to their caregivers to survive.
+Bowlby’s attachment theory holds that children instinctively attach themselves to their carers to survive.
 The presence of a supportive attachment figure is of crucial importance during the early years of a child’s development.
-The fears in children exposed to danger, decreases trough the access to a secure figure.
+The fears in children exposed to danger decrease through access to a secure figure.

 Separation Trauma